JPETTomography/j-pet-mlem-old/README.md

 style](http://dev.chromium.org/developers/coding-style).
 This coding style is enforced using [clang-format](http://clang.llvm.org/docs/ClangFormat.html) reformat via:

-	make style
+	./scripts/format

 Build
 -----

-Use *Qt Creator* to build source code, or build from command line using following commands.
+Use *Qt Creator* to build source code or build from command line using `qmake` with following commands:

-To build project file go into `src/` folder and type:
+	qmake
 	make

-To build with particular optimization (i.e. `0`) use:

-	make O=0

-To build with particular compiler (i.e. `gcc`) use:

-	make CC=gcc

-To build with *OpenMP* support use:

-	make OMP=1

-To display complete build commands use:

-	make Q=